Intensive animal farming: Regulation

+Political influence and lobbying

+In 2026, the UK government proposed amendments to the National Planning Policy Framework aimed at facilitating the development of large-scale intensive livestock facilities.
+According to The Guardian, the proposed changes followed lobbying efforts by the British Poultry Council.
+Groups warned that the reforms could have negative impacts on water quality, air pollution, and rural communities.

 Animal welfare

 In the UK, the Farm Animal Welfare Council was set up by the government to act as an independent advisor on animal welfare in 1979 and expresses its policy as five freedoms: from hunger and thirst; from discomfort; from pain, injury or disease; to express normal behavior; from fear and distress.

 There are differences around the world as to which practices are accepted and there continue to be changes in regulations with animal welfare being a strong driver for increased regulation.
 For example, the EU is bringing in further regulation to set maximum stocking densities for meat chickens by 2010, where the UK Animal Welfare Minister commented, "The welfare of meat chickens is a major concern to people throughout the European Union.
 This agreement sends a strong message to the rest of the world that we care about animal welfare."

 Factory farming is greatly debated throughout Australia, with many people disagreeing with the methods and ways in which the animals in factory farms are treated.
 Animals are often under stress from being kept in confined spaces and will attack each other.
 In an effort to prevent injury leading to infection, their beaks, tails and teeth are removed.
 Many piglets will die of shock after having their teeth and tails removed, because painkilling medicines are not used in these operations.
 Factory farms are a popular way to gain space, with animals such as chickens being kept in spaces smaller than an A4 page.

+Large scale chicken production regularly puts animals through high intensity, assembly line type processes – such as this chick processing line.